 We're here to help you and your child navigate the admissions process from start to finish.

 When advising parents at the beginning of their 11 Plus journey, we always stress that a daily reading habit is the first building block to success.
-Often parents understand that their child reading is generally a good thing, but they fail to understand its specific importance and relevance to their 11 Plus preparation.
+Often parents understand that their child reading is generally a good thing, but they fail to understand its specific importance and relevance to their exam preparation.

 Here is Mentor Education’s guide to why reading is absolutely crucial to success.
 Or, skip to some of our top picks by category:

 Firstly, here are some of the most common reasons why children can fail their entrance exam:

 Reading really is the magic wand that can boost performance in all of the above areas (some subtly and some rather obviously).